17vjs/InshortsJobTask/README.md

 2. SQLite database for caching
 3. Consumer/Provider for state management

-### Components used from `react-navigation-tabs`.
-[Find Usage](./src/lib/router.js)
-1. createMaterialTopTabNavigator used for Navigator with tabs at the top

 ### Run
 1. Clone this repo
 2. flutter pub get